gorbit99/tiny-slime/README.md

 expenses on top of the other tools you already have, but if you need to solder a lot of these together, it might just be worth it.

-If you are looking for an inexpensive hotplate, I can recommend [this one](https://www.aliexpress.com/item/1005005549693756.html)
+If you are looking for an inexpensive hotplate, I can recommend [this one](https://www.aliexpress.com/item/1005006511425365.html).
-(select the one labeled "Type1").
 It's relatively small, only enough to solder one of these at a time, but for $20, it does its job well.
 You will need a USB-C charger for it that can deliver 65W (most modern laptop chargers can achieve this).